 The Shocker gets this, presumably because his name is also a term for a sexual act (and an obscene gesture).
 Being a Deadpan Snarker, Spider-Man makes fun of these folks.
 In Ultimate Spider-Man when Spidey first meets the Shocker and asks him "Who are you supposed to be?
 The Vibrator?"

 Kraven the Hunter apparently forgot that "craven" means "cowardly.
-They try to justify it by revealing his full name to be "Sergei Kravinoff".
+The writers attempt to justify it by revealing his full name to be "Sergei Kravinoff".

 Jackson "Big Wheel" Wheele